Mean-square attractors for non-autonomous Caputo fractional stochastic differential equations

-The mean-square attractors, first introduced by Kloeden and Lorenz \cite{Kloeden-Lorenz} in 2012, have attracted much attention.
-In \cite{Wu-Kloeden}, the existence of a random attractor is established for a mean-square random dynamical system generated by a stochastic delay equation.
-For dissipative stochastic differential equations and stochastic parabolic partial differential equations, the existence of mean-square random attractors was established in \cite{wang-zhu-Kloeden}.
-Doan et al. \cite{Doan-Rasmussen-Kloeden} investigated the dichotomy spectrum for linear mean-square random dynamical systems and demonstrated that a sign change in the dichotomy spectrum is associated with a bifurcation from a trivial to a non-trivial mean-square random attractor.
-Additionally, the mean-square attractor of a stochastic lattice system has been studied in \cite{Kloeden-Lorenz-2}, while the mean-square controllability and mean-square continuity of pullback random attractors under the Hausdorff metric were explored in \cite{Liu-Li-Tang}.
+Mean-square attractors, introduced by Kloeden and Lorenz \cite{Kloeden-Lorenz} in 2012, provide a natural framework for capturing the long-term statistical behavior of stochastic systems in the mean-square sense.
+Wu and Kloeden \cite{Wu-Kloeden} established the existence of a random attractor for the mean-square random dynamical system generated by a stochastic delay equation.
+Subsequently, Wang \cite{B-Wang} proved the existence of weak pullback mean random attractors for mean random dynamical systems in Bochner spaces.
+Doan et al. \cite{Doan-Rasmussen-Kloeden} analyzed the dichotomy spectrum for linear mean-square random dynamical systems and showed that a change in the sign of the dichotomy spectrum implies a bifurcation from a trivial to a nontrivial mean-square random attractor.
+Meanwhile, mean-square attractors for stochastic lattice systems were studied in \cite{Kloeden-Lorenz-2}, while the mean-square controllability and continuity of pullback random attractors with respect to the Hausdorff metric were investigated in \cite{Liu-Li-Tang}.

 To date, the investigation of dynamical systems associated with Caputo fractional differential equations remains relatively limited.
 To the best of our knowledge, Doan and Kloeden \cite{Doan-Kloeden} showed that an autonomous Caputo fractional differential equation in a finite-dimensional space generates a semi-dynamical system in the function space.
 In \cite{Doan-Kloeden-2022}, the attractor of an autonomous Caputo fractional differential equation in \( \mathbb{R}^d \) was considered, where the vector field possesses a certain triangular structure and satisfies both a smoothness condition and a dissipativity condition.
 Additionally, Doan and Kloeden \cite{Doan-Kloeden-2024} demonstrated that an autonomous Caputo fractional differential equation in \( \mathbb{R}^d \) has a global Caputo attractor in the space of continuous functions.
 For non-autonomous systems, Cui and Kloeden \cite{Cui-Kloeden-2024} proved that a non-autonomous Caputo fractional differential equation in \( \mathbb{R}^d \), with a driving system on a compact base space, generates a skew-product semi-flow; furthermore, this skew-product semi-flow was shown to admit a bounded, closed attractor.